DENKMAL

 ++ Architecture

-Technotlogy is conceptualised as an Operating System (OS) alongside a suite of Apps, merging the transformative powers of art, theory, and technology.
-At its core, the OS is structured around a series of foundational kernels, vectors, loops and diagrams, forming the bedrock of Technotlogy’s philosophy.
-The Apps, designed as aesthetic-political projects, aim to revitalise individual and collective agency in a world stripped of it.
-Technotlogy stands as a collective call to newness, inviting those who wish to explore and redefine the interplay between life and art.
-You are encouraged to contribute your insights to Technotlogy’s structure and to develop your own apps.The existing Apps cover a diverse range of artistic-political structures.
-Examples include Gemeente Nieuwe IJssel and ANDSTERDAM, the artistic-political movement SOOOS, and the newly conceptualized organism Per~son, we offer the Pentalemma Game, a color experiment to overcode capitalism, and various other apps, each embodying our commitment to blending art, theory into technotlogy.
+Technotlogy is conceptualised as an Operating System (OS) alongside a suite of Apps, merging the transformative powers of life, art, time, theory, and technology.
+At its core, the OS is structured around a series of foundational kernels, vectors, loops / 8's and diagrams, forming the bedrock of Technotlogy’s philosophy.
+The Apps, designed as aesthetic-ethical projects, aim to revitalise individual and collective agency in a world stripped of it.
+Technotlogy stands as a collective call to newness, inviting those who wish to explore and redefine the interplay between life, art and theory.
+You are encouraged to contribute your insights to Technotlogy’s structure and to develop your own apps.The existing Apps cover a diverse range of artistic-ethical structures.
+Examples include Gemeente Nieuwe IJssel and ANDSTERDAM, the artistic-political movement SOOOS, and the newly conceptualized organism Per~son, the Pentalemma Game, a color experiment to overcode capitalism, and various other apps, each embodying our commitment to blending life, art, becoming and theory into Technotlogy.

 DENKMAL

-We have heard that readers are interested in the theory, as well as in the practice, which is addressed in the last part of this Manifesto.
-To provide a glimpse, without the context, what follows is a preview of the Apps, illustrating the practical application of Technology.
+The Apps of Technotlogy are addressed in the last part of this Manifesto.
+To provide a glimpse, without the process, what follows is a list of the Apps, illustrating the applications of Technology.
 Links to the projects are in the descriptions.

 DENKMAL

 Boolean WorksBoolean Works features the art, technics, and theory of Johannes Bongers.
-Pan-ecological applications of Boolean Logic and its operators AND OR NOT.
+Pan-ecological applications of Post-Boolean Logic and its operators AND OR NOT.
 Visit booleanworks.nl.1991 - Present

-technotlogyA realignment of Boolean Works.
-Art, life and technology revisited by an bio-philosophic OS and artistic-political Apps2022 - Present
+TechnotlogyA realignment of Boolean Works in an OS and artistic-political Apps2022 - Present

 ------------------------------